Comparing Two Proxy Methods for Causal Identification: Frontdoor Adjustment Formula

 \section{Frontdoor Adjustment Formula}

-Consider the hidden variable model in Figure~\ref{fig:A1}, where confounders \(U\) between the treatment \(A\) and outcome \(Y\) are unobserved, however a mediator \(M\) between \(A\) and \(Y\) is observed.
-Here, the counterfactual distribution \(f_{Y(a)}(y)\) is identified by the frontdoor formula in Equation~\ref{eq:frontdoor}, provided the following conditions hold for each \(a \in \mathcal{A}\) and \(m \in \mathcal{M}\):
+Consider the hidden variable model in Figure~\ref{fig:A1}, where variables \(U\) creating treatment-outcome confounding are unobserved, however a mediator \(M\) between treatment \(A\) and outcome \(Y\) is observed.
+Here, the counterfactual distribution \(f_{Y(a)}(y)\) is identified by the frontdoor formula, { } provided the following conditions hold for each \(a \in \mathcal{A}\) and \(m \in \mathcal{M}\):

 \begin{assumption}[Counterfactual Independences]

 \end{assumption}

 \begin{assumption}[Exclusion restriction]